Jekyll Island: English occupation

 Major William Horton's tabby-structure home.
 Structure built in 1742; this image taken in 1927.

 General James Oglethorpe established Georgia as a colony in 1733.
 He renamed the island in honor of his friend Joseph Jekyll, who had contributed £600 towards the founding of the colony.
 For many years, including the "Club Era", the island was spelled as "Jekyl".
 The Georgia legislature in 1929 passed legislation to correct the spelling to "Jekyll", as used by the former sponsor of the colony.

 In the late 1730s, General Oglethorpe appointed William Horton to set up a military post in the area to protect Fort Frederica on St Simon's Island.
 By 1738 Horton had set up permanent residence on Jekyll Island, near what is now called DuBignon Creek.
-At his residence, Horton established a plantation that was able to supply the population at Frederica with beef and corn; he depended on the labor of enslaved African Americans.
+At his residence, Horton established a plantation that was able to supply the population at Frederica with beef and corn; he depended on the labor of enslaved Africans.